 So, how can an executive write a resume that will stand out to employers?

 The tips below will help you write a strategic and effective executive resume with ease.

-Those who are hired for the job are typically ones who've related well with the employer.
-They've showed how they fit in and share similar passions.
+Those who are hired for the job are typically job candidates who've related well with the employer.
+They've shown how they fit in and share similar passions.

 To help build that connection with the employer on the resume, indicate professional affiliations, volunteer work, and other aspects that may be outside of work that are relatable.
-For example, if you know the employer is heavily involved in community work helping pets in need and you've volunteered at an animal shelter, include the brief mention at the end of the resume to help build a stronger connection.
-Your professional affiliation with related field and industry groups also help demonstrate to the employer you share a passion in the same space as they do.
+For example, if you know the employer is heavily involved in community work helping pets in need and you've volunteered at an animal shelter, include a brief mention at the end of your resume to help build a stronger connection.
+Your professional affiliation with related fields and industry groups also helps demonstrate to the employer you share a passion in the same space as they do.